KozmikZ/Vcf_to_AlleleCount/README.md

 # Vcf_to_AlleleCount
-A program used to extract data from large *.vcf* files.
+### A program used to extract data from large *.vcf* files.
+#### You can read more about it's use cases in the Manual, as well as the content it generates